Last Modified: May 24, 2014

 Unfortunately, antenna manufacturers don't provide enough lead length, or they have pre-attached connectors.
 As a result, you have to splice the leads in order to attached the RF choke at the base of the antenna where they must be located.
 Most owners are reluctant to do so for warranty issues.
 In some cases, you can remove the antenna's base plug and motor assembly, and replace the factory wiring.
 However, at least four manufacturers pop-rivet their motor/reed switch assemblies to the inside of the mast making this difficult if not impossible.

 Here's what I suggest.
 Carefully cut the existing wires close to the base of the antenna leaving about 2 inches.
-Attach a male Molex connector (2 or 4 pin as required) as shown in the photo, or use Anderson Power Pole connectors.
+Attach a male Molex connector (2 or 4 pin as required), or use Anderson Power Pole connectors.
 When you wind your choke(s), use mating connectors to extend the leads.
 This makes antenna removal easier too.

 Resistor color codes are a very good example of industry standards.
 Standards extend to DC motors too.
 When the polarity is observed (positive on + and negative on -), the motor rotation will be clockwise with respect to the shaft end.
 For small DC motors, the positive is always red, and the negative always black.
 However, not all motors come with leads, or have a specific color which may vary between manufacturers.
 At least 3 use what ever wire they have on hand, thus two otherwise identical antennas may be wired with different colors.
 So, before you mount your antenna, it is best to check it out on the bench to make sure it gets wired correctly.
 Just be very careful not to apply DC power to the reed switch!